San Luis, Pampanga: St. Aloysius Gonzaga Church

 Its façade can compare immeasurably with existing Spanish-style church edifices and architectural design.
 The church is located in a place that used to be called Cabagsac, referring to the proliferation of fruit bats.
 In fact, today, a fishnet is permanently installed high above the altar precisely to catch thousands of bats that are roosting inside the church.
-The interior is dark, has an ambience of antiquity and mystery and overpowering odor of bat urine.
-The main attraction is the three-tower facade, perhaps one of its kind in the country.
-Not to be missed is the ancient cemetery located in a hidden corner at the back of the church, with some tombstones dating back to the 1800s and bearing the names of the town's prominent families, including the Elizaldes, Ablazos, Francos, Tarucs, among others.
+There is an ancient cemetery located in a hidden corner at the back of the church, with some tombstones dating back to the 1800s and bearing the names of the town's prominent families, including the Elizaldes, Ablazos, Francos, Tarucs, among others.

 Education

-There is a prime school in the town aside from public elementary and high schools.
+The San Luis Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.